Cycloconverter

 A cycloconverter (CCV) or a cycloinverter converts a constant amplitude, constant frequency AC waveform to another AC waveform of a lower frequency by synthesizing the output waveform from segments of the AC supply without an intermediate DC link (Dorf 1993 and Lander 1993).
-There are two main types of CCVs, circulating current type or blocking mode type, most commercial high power products being of the blocking mode type.
+There are two main types of CCVs, circulating current type and blocking mode type, most commercial high power products being of the blocking mode type.

 Characteristics

-Whereas phase-controlled SCR switching devices can be used throughout the range of CCVs, low cost, low-power TRIAC-based CCVs are inherently reserved for resistive load applications.
+Whereas phase-controlled semiconductor controlled rectifier devices (SCR) can be used throughout the range of CCVs, low cost, low-power TRIAC-based CCVs are inherently reserved for resistive load applications.
 The amplitude and frequency of converters' output voltage are both variable.
 The output to input frequency ratio of a three-phase CCV must be less than about one-third for circulating current mode CCVs or one-half for blocking mode CCVs.
 Output waveform quality improves as the pulse number of switching-device bridges in phase-shifted configuration increases in CCV's input.
 In general, CCVs can be with 1-phase/1-phase, 3-phase/1-phase and 3-phase/3-phase input/output configurations, most applications however being 3-phase/3-phase.